conan-io/conan-io.github.io/_posts/2019-08-30-package-id-modes.markdown

 Try other modes in your machine changing the versions of your requirements and see how the package ID of the consumer recipe changes.
-All these modes provide a high level of customization that allow fine-grained control over the package ID.
+All these modes provide a high level of customization that allows fine-grained control over the package ID.

 The two last fields of the Conan reference of the requirements, ``user`` and ``channel`` does not affect for most of the package ID modes, only ``full_recipe_mode`` and ``full_package_mode``